 Parking: There is off street parking down Muddy Lane.

 Keys: The keys are available from Manor House Farm, which is at the opposite end of the field to the Fish House and can be accessed from the main road.

 Facilities: Nearby Glastonbury has public toilets, shops and places to eat.

-Dogs: Cattle may be grazing in the field, so no dogs are permitted.
+Dogs: Livestock may be grazing in the field, so no dogs are permitted.